BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 comments: true
 ---

-At Bedrock, at the beginning of our journey to Kubernetes and AWS, we opted for AWS VPC CNI as our CNI on our clusters to ensure perfect compatibility with our cloud provider.
-It provides native integration with AWS and simplified network management.
+At Bedrock, we recently migrated our Kubernetes clusters from AWS VPC CNI to Cilium—with zero downtime.
+By leveraging HAProxy for progressive traffic shifting and Consul for dynamic configuration updates, we achieved a seamless transition to eBPF-powered networking.
+In this article, we'll share how we designed our hybrid Blue-Green Canary strategy, the technical implementation details, and the lessons we learned along the way.

-At least that is what we thought in 2018 when we were migrating from on-premise to the Cloud.
+When we first adopted Kubernetes on AWS back in 2018, we chose VPC CNI for its native integration and simplified network management.

 At that time, Cilium was not yet the powerhouse it is today in the Kubernetes ecosystem, and VPC CNI was the safest choice for moving to AWS.
-We didn't require the extensive capabilities that Cilium offered at that moment.
 It worked perfectly for a long time and fulfilled its mission well.
 However, as time passed, new customers were onboarded, and new challenges arose.
 We needed additional capabilities from our CNI and began facing performance bottlenecks.

 ## Table of Contents